JA-Karoles222008237/Digital-Portfolio-PRP3/README.md

 ### Hi there 👋, my name is Justin Karoles.
 # 💼 Work Readiness Digital Portfolio
+<h2>About me</h2>

+I am Justin Karoles, currently working as a Junior Software Developer [LinkedIn](https://www.linkedin.com/in/justin-karoles-05a886224).
+I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
+⚡ Fun fact:  I love connecting with people—it's like collecting rare Pokémon, but instead of stats, I get wisdom.
+Every conversation is a portal to a new universe, and I’m just here leveling up my perspective points across all domains.
+💬 Ask me anything, I will be more than happy to help :D

 <!--
 **JA-Karoles222008237/JA-Karoles222008237** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.